espressif/esp-jumpstart/docs/en/rst/remotecontrol.rst

          https://aln7lww42a72l-ats.iot.us-east-2.amazonaws.com:8443/things/my_device_name/shadow \
          | python -mjson.tool

-This cURL command will generate an HTTP POST operation, and sends the JSON data, as shown above, as the post’s body.
+This cURL command will generate an HTTP POST request, and sends the JSON data, as shown above, in the POST’s body.
 This JSON data instructs AWS IoT to update the state of the device to false.

 You can observe the corresponding change of state on the device whenever you change the state from cURL to true or false.